3. Three ways to protect colleagues-100

 In the last year, 29% of shop workers told us that their employers had introduced training to help them deal with customer abuse, but there are still three quarters of colleagues left feeling vulnerable because they haven’t received support.

-It’s this challenge that inspired the Retail Trust to roll-out our new, dedicated skills training on managing challenging situations, now available to every retail colleague, whether you’re working in a large organisation or a small independent.
+It’s this challenge that inspired the Retail Trust to roll-out our dedicated skills training on managing challenging situations, which was available to every retail colleague in November, whether they worked in a large organisation or a small independent.

-Each masterclass will explore the issues experienced by retail colleagues and look at how we can reduce the risk of a challenging situation escalating.
-As a taster, we have rounded up three ways that the session can better equip colleagues and support their wellbeing.
+Each masterclass explored the issues experienced by retail colleagues and looked at how we can reduce the risk of a challenging situation escalating.
+We have rounded up three ways that the sessions can better equip colleagues and support their wellbeing in the future:

 • The herd effect – uncover the unexpected contributing factors that can create space for customer aggression, and explore how to minimise its impact.